 ADT vs. SimpliSafe Installation

 If you’re into saving money and rolling up your sleeves, then you’ll appreciate that both ADT and SimpliSafe have DIY installation.
+However, if that really isn’t your thing, SimpliSafe lets you do professional installation for $79, but I opted for DIY.
 But as fun as putting together security systems can be, I don’t want to spend hours on it.
 So which system was easier to install, ADT or SimpliSafe?

 Before it even gets to your door, the ADT security system will be pre-programmed so everything connects to each other.
 You have to call ADT to activate your system, but the call didn’t take too long.
 The hardest components to install?
 Definitely the video camera and the Kwikset deadbolt.
 Since the video camera is made by Alarm.com, it was pretty confusing to set it up using the ADT Pulse app.
 I recommend doing it on your computer instead.
 Installing the deadbolt was as complicated as any other deadbolt, plus a few electrical components.
 ADT does give you step-by-step instructions, but I’d use Youtube as a backup plan, and professional installation as your backup plan to the backup plan.
 Overall, installing ADT took about an hour, excluding the deadbolt, of course.